Fashion design: History

-Fashion design is generally considered to have started in the 19th century with Charles Frederick Worth who was the first designer to have his label sewn into the garments that he created.
-Before the former draper set up his maison couture (fashion house) in Paris, clothing design and creation was handled by largely anonymous seamstresses, and high fashion descended from that worn at royal courts.
+Modern Western fashion design is often considered to have started in the 19th century with Charles Frederick Worth who was the first designer to have his label sewn into the garments that he created, although tailors had sewn in labels with their name since at least 1828.
+Before the former draper set up his maison couture (fashion house) in Paris, clothing design and creation of the garments were handled largely by anonymous seamstresses.
+At the time high fashion descended from what was popularly worn at royal courts.
 Worth's success was such that he was able to dictate to his customers what they should wear, instead of following their lead as earlier dressmakers had done.
 The term couturier was in fact first created in order to describe him.
-While all articles of clothing from any time period are studied by academics as costume design, only clothing created after 1858 is considered as fashion design.
+While all articles of clothing from any time period are studied by academics as costume design, only clothing created after 1858 is considered fashion design.

 It was during this period that many design houses began to hire artists to sketch or paint designs for garments.
-The images were shown to clients, which was much cheaper than producing an actual sample garment in the workroom.
-If the client liked their design, they ordered it and the resulting garment made money for the house.
-Thus, the tradition of designers sketching out garment designs instead of presenting completed garments on models to customers began as an economy.
+Rather than going straight into manufacturing, the images were shown to clients to gain approval, which saved time and money for the designer.
+If the client liked their design, the patrons commissioned the garment from the designer, and it was produced for the client in the fashion house.
+This designer-patron construct launched designers sketching their work rather than putting the completed designs on models.